 Historians have identified more than twenty dynasties in Chinese history.
 Usually the transition between dynasties was caused by an invasion or a rebellion; very often the new rulers tried to erase all references to their predecessors, by destroying their palaces and funerary monuments and by relocating the capital of the country.
 From this point of view the accession to power of the Qing dynasty which took place around 1644 was marked by a more respectful approach towards what had been done by the previous rulers, the Ming Emperors.
 This occurred because the Qing, claimed to be the avengers of the last Ming Emperor who was overthrown by an internal rebellion and who committed suicide.
-The Qing were the leaders of the Manchu, an ethnic minority group, and they did not bring significant changes to Chinese art: this explains why the tombs of the Ming emperors were not destroyed or modified.
+The Qing were the leaders of the Manchu, an ethnic minority group, and they did not bring significant changes to Chinese art: this explains why the tombs of the Ming emperors were not modified.

 (left) Shengong Shengde Stela Pavilion; (right) one of the "huabiao" (pillars of glory) placed near the pavilion